IdoGuzi/vtux/README.md

 # Vtux 0.0.2

-Vtux is a program that allows a computer to loan and lend a graphics card from/to another computer.
+Vtux is a program that allows a computer to rent and lend a graphics card from/to another computer.

 ## TODO for 0.1.0
     * Get Client to work on VM (currenly only works on real hardware)